Ynpact/ynpact-ssh-ssm-proxy/README.md

 - if in a private subnet, this subnets must have VPC endpoint toward the SSM service

 See AWS pre-requisite for using AWS SSM sessions.

-### Connect to a Pre-configured Host:
+### Connection
-In VS Code's command palette, select "Remote SSH: Connect to Host," and enter the host's alias choosen when creating a new host.
+In VS Code's command palette (Ctrl+Maj+P), select "Remote SSH: Connect to Host," and enter the host's alias choosen when creating a new host.
-### Connect to a Non-configured Host:
-If you need to connect to a host that hasn't been previously configured, and that you don't plan to connect to often, use the command palette in VS Code to select "Connect to Remote Host." and enter the host information in the format :

-{hostname}.{sso|static}.{aws-profile}.{forward-cred-y|n}.{aws-region}.{ssh-user}.{ssh-private-key-file-path}.

-Note: the private key MUST be in the .ssh directory of current WSL/Linux/MacOS user
+Once connected, you can mount the EC2 file system into VS Code in the explorer tab.

+## Other possibilities
 ### Bookmarking hosts
 Into your SSH config file of your windows host C:\Users\\{username}\\.ssh\config, you can add the host you connect to frequently so it appears in VS Code when you use the command palette to connect to a remote host :
 ```